Genshii8/skyhold.gg/docs/Contributing to skyhold.gg.md

 3. Add necessary links to the Nav bar. *This is by far the worst part of the process.* Every time a new page is added, the Nav bar needs to be updated, and this updated Nav bar needs to be added to every single page for the spec.
 Yes, I need to learn how to template.
 4. Convert Markdown to useable HTML for the site.
 This is done via an online tool.
 5. Paste converted Markdown into the actual page.
+6. Update spec homepage if post is to be featured.
-6. Test out changes in local test environment.
+7. Test out changes in local test environment.
-7. Push changes to GitHub.
+8. Push changes to GitHub.
-8. Changes are automatically pushed to the site by the hosting service once it detects changes on GitHub.
+9. Changes are automatically pushed to the site by the hosting service once it detects changes on GitHub.

 I will explain this process in detail the best I can below. <u>If you have any questions or aren't sure about something, please ask.</u> Having to revert Dropbox changes is not fun.